Mount Forest, Ontario: History

-Prior to European settlement, present day Mount Forest was prime hunting ground for the Saugeen Ojibway peoples due to its location on the Saugeen River.
-Because of this, many sacred burial sites are believed to be located in the White Bluffs region of present-day Mount Forest.

 During the survey of the Garafraxa Colonization Road, constructed from Arthur to Georgian Bay in 1840–48, land was reserved for a settlement.
 By 1851 a post office was established.
 The village was originally known as Maitland Hills, because it was believed to be on the Maitland River system.
 This was incorrect; the village is on a height of land near the headwaters of the South Saugeen River.

 The settlement was surveyed into lots in 1853 by Francis Kerr, a provincial land surveyor, with the village-plot named Mount Forest.
 The village straddled the Garafraxa Road leading to early growth.
 When the United Counties of Wellington and Grey was dissolved in January 1854, Wellington and Grey were separate counties for all purposes, with the village in Arthur Township, Wellington County for electoral purposes.
 By 1864, the population had grown to 1185 so that it qualified to be incorporated as a village.
 In 1869, Mount Forest was listed as an "incorporated Village in the Townships of Egremont, Normanby and Arthur" in the County of Wellington, as being "one of the most enterprising villages in the West" with a population of 1700.
 The townships of Egremont and Normanby were north of town in adjacent Grey County, while south of the town was Arthur Township.

 The 1871 town directory stated that Mount Forest had ten hotels, eight churches and 18 stores.
 Later that year the Toronto, Grey and Bruce Railway was completed and the first train entered Mount Forest pulled by a wood-burning engine.
 By 1879, Mount Forest had become an incorporated town.

 Mount Forest was amalgamated into the new township of Wellington North on 1 January 1999.